 8. Expansion Potential

 A big-ass Urgent Care like that couldn’t be easily replicated, at least not in close proximity of that neighborhood.

-But a Walk-in Clinic is often limited by space and volume and staff.
+However, a Walk-in Clinic is often limited by space, volume, and staff.
 It’s otherwise not complex.
 That is why there are a lot more Retail Clinic chains than Urgent Care chains.

 9. Resale Value

 As far as the potential future resale value, a simple Walk-in Clinic and Urgent Care likely will have a higher value than a Primary Care Clinic.
 Most patients will leave once the main PC physician exits the practice.

 But the Walk-in and Urgent Care become healthcare access points in the community.
 Other businesses know to refer people there and even Emergency Rooms will nudget their patients towards them.

 The Urgent Care likely will sell for a lot more in the future because it has a higher income potential.
 But it also required a lot more effort and time to build up.

 A large Urgent Care is resource-hungry and will be hit hard if there are major legal changes in healthcare or insurance products.
 They take patients away from private Emergency Rooms and hospitals and can be problematic in that sense.